OlgaKuklina/AOSPModification/README.md

 The `gesture_settings.xml` was modified to add new gesture: `gesture_double_tap_top_left_corner`.
 And the appropriate strings were added to the res/values/strings.xml file.
 The src/com/android/settings/gestures/GestureSettings.java was modified to support `screenshotEnabled` setting.
 And the appropriate checks were added into `TopLeftCornerPointerEventListener` and `ViewRootImpl`.
 With those changes Settings app menu will show one more switch settings in gestures menu.

-### Don’t take screenshot when the device is locked or display the lock/PIN screen feature
+### Don’t take screenshot when the device is locked or displays the lock/PIN screen
 The feature support implemented in`TopLeftCornerPointerEventListener`.
 The appropriate check of `KeyguardManager` is added in `onDoubleTap()` method.

 ### Vibration